On this page

 The Futures Workshop is a three-hour program offered by local Extension Educators.
 To learn more or schedule a workshop, contact your educator.

-Economic Emergency Economic Impact Analysis
+Emergency Economic Impact Analysis

 Sometimes communities are confronted with a sudden and unanticipated change in their local economy.
 For example, a major employer announces a workforce reduction; a fire destroys a factory; or a flood damages downtown businesses.
 In these situations, leaders must act quickly, but wisely, to help businesses and the entire community recover – and Extension's Emergency Economic Impact Analysis program can help.